‘Fortnite: Battle Royale’ Adding Smoke Grenade In Wednesday Update, Rocket Riding Made Permanent

 Smoke Grenade

 Epic Games has steadily introduced new items to Fortnite: Battle Royale to give players more options to survive and win.
-Recent additions include a Silenced SMG, a potion that disguises players as a bush and a Launch Pad to send players gliding across the map.
+Recent additions include a Silenced SMG, a potion that disguises players as a bush, and a Launch Pad to send players gliding across the map.

 The newest entry is the Smoke Grenade.
 This non-lethal grenade spews out a white smoke to obscure players from enemies, as expected.
 It will be available throughout the Fortnite: Battle Royale map as floor spawns in buildings and will also be found in all container types.